openfaas/openfaas.github.io/_posts/2025-03-24-program-to-function.md

   -H "X-Parse-Url=https://hacker-news.firebaseio.com/v0/topstories.json"
 ```

+The faas-cli command requires an input from STDIN, so we can either run the command and give an input, or pass an empty input with `echo`.

 ### Environment variables for configuration

 Environment variables are used for static configuration for many kinds of programs, including HTTP servers.
 You may be setting an option for log verbosity, or the URL for a dataset that is needed for the program to operate.